 (i) In completing an application or renewal for medical assistance, answer all required questions and provide documentation requested by the administrative agency necessary to verify the conditions of eligibility as described in rule 5160:1-2-10 of the Administrative Code and any other relevant eligibility criteria required under Chapter 5160:1-3, 5160:1-4, 5160:1-5, or 5160:1-6 of the Administrative Code.

 (ii) Request assistance from the administrative agency when unable to obtain requested information.
 The individual must provide the information necessary to allow the administrative agency to assist the individual.

-(c) Select a managed care plan (MCP) as required by rule 5160-26-02 of the Administrative Code, unless the individual meets one of the exceptions listed in that rule.
+(c) Select a managed care organization (MCO) as required by rule 5160-26-02 of the Administrative Code, unless the individual meets one of the exceptions listed in that rule.

 (d) Inform the administrative agency within ten calendar days of any change to the following circumstances for the individual or any person living with the individual:

-(a) New coverage under a health insurance policy, no matter who is paying for the coverage;
+(a) New coverage under a health insurance policy, regardless of who is paying for the coverage; or

 (d) A court order requiring a person or entity to pay some or all of the individual's medical expenses; or

 (e) Any accident or injury for which another person or entity may be responsible, such as a work-related injury or an injury received in an automobile collision.
 In addition to reporting the injury or accident, an individual must also report any information received about any involved insurance company.